 b) Degrease three samples and continuously expose them for 10 d at a set position to a moist, ammonia-air mixture maintained in a glass chamber of approximately 30 litre capacity and with a glass cover.
 Maintain approximately 600 cm3 of aqueous ammonia, with a relative density (specific gravity) of 0.94 at the bottom of the glass chamber, below the samples.
 Position the samples 40 mm above the aqueous ammonia solution, supported by art inert tray.
-Maintain the moist ammonia-air mixture in the chamber at atmospheric pressure and at a temperature of 34± 2 ⁰C.
+Maintain the moist ammonia-air mixture in the chamber at atmospheric pressure and at a temperature of 34 ⁰C ± 2 ⁰C.

 After being subjected to the conditions of this procedure, samples shall show no evidence of cracking when examined at 25 × magnification.

+ANNEX A

+(Clause 2)

+LIST OF REFERRED STANDRADS